 These guidelines are continually updated to stay current with the developing technology landscape.
 New additions and edits are first discussed in the Web Users Group and recorded on the History page.

 What standards must my website meet?

-Personal websites for faculty, staff, and students must comply with all general regulations in addition to the guidelines for personal websites.
-Compliance with accessibility and web development guidelines is suggested but not required.
+Personal websites for faculty, staff, and students must comply with all general and security regulations in addition to the guidelines for personal websites.
+Compliance with accessibility is suggested but not required.